-Prerequisite: JAPN 101A
+Prerequisite: A minimum grade of 'C' in JAPN 101A

 Note: Covers the second half of JAPN 101; not open to students with credit for JAPN 101

 Japanese 101B is equivalent to the second half of Japanese 101, and is a continuation of Japanese 101A.
 This elementary level course is a study of the Japanese language and Japanese-speaking cultures, with emphasis on the development of communicative skills and basic structures.